Service Worker API

 Service workers are also intended to be used for such things as:

-- Client-side compiling and dependency management of CoffeeScript, less, CJS/AMD modules, etc. for dev purposes
+- Client-side compiling and dependency management of CoffeeScript, less, CJS/AMD modules, etc. for development purposes.

 - Performance enhancements, for example pre-fetching resources that the user is likely to need in the near future, such as the next few pictures in a photo album.